 “Percentage of cocoa is important,” Dr. Uddin continues.
 “Stick with minimally processed dark chocolate bars that are at least 70 percent cocoa to obtain the most flavanols.
 But make sure to limit your portions.”

-Keep in mind that the higher the percentage of cocoa solids, the greater the amount of cocoa flavanols, but also the greater the bitter flavor.
+Keep in mind the higher the percentage of cocoa, the greater the amount of flavanols, but also the greater the bitter flavor.
 “Try taking a small piece and letting it melt slowly in your mouth,” Dr. Uddin recommends.
 “Just a bite or so a day is all you need to reap the cardiovascular benefits.”

 A standard bar of dark chocolate contains about 600 calories and 24 grams of sugar.
 Milk chocolate contains about the same number of calories, but twice the sugar.